martingehrke/finance/proverbs.md

 >--Defence of the Government of the Church of England, 1587, by Dr. John Bridges

 ~
 >Interest on debt grows without rain.
->-– Yiddish
+>-–Yiddish

 ~
 >The safe way to double your money is to fold it over once and put it in your pocket.